kobits420/vtask-tracker/README.md

 ## Controls

+### Default Keybinds
 - `Shift + D`: Next step
 - `Shift + S`: Previous step
+- `Shift + R`: Minimize/Maximize overlay
 - `Shift + Q`: Quit application

+### Customization
+- All keybinds can be customized through the Settings window
+- Supports Shift, Ctrl, and Alt modifiers (one at a time)
-- The overlay works globally, even when other applications are in focus
+- Works globally, even when other applications are in focus
+- Settings are saved automatically and persist between sessions
+- Minimize functionality allows you to hide the overlay when not needed

 ## Use Cases